Regulatory, Pricing and Reimbursement

 In general, the Slovak regulatory regime can be deemed comparable with the EU law.
 The State Institute for Drug Control frequently refers to European Medicines Agency’s Guidelines and other related documents.
 EU and US have entered into a mutual recognition agreement on GMP inspections.
-The capability of the Slovak Republic to carry out GMP inspections at a level equivalent to the US has not been approved by the FDA yet (transition phase will be in place until July 2019).
+As of 11 July 2019, Slovakia has become the final EU member to be given the powers to carry out good GMP inspections at a level equivalent to that prevailing in the US.

 9. What is the potential range of penalties for noncompliance?

 In general, the State Institute for Drug Control can impose a fine ranging from EUR 300 to EUR 35,000 or Ministry of Health can impose a fine ranging from EUR 500 to 1,000,000 for non-compliance with the Act on Medicinal Products (depending on the breach).
 In case of a repeated breach, the fines can be doubled (or in certain cases even tripled).